 - Iron pills may give your body too much iron and are not advised for people who are having blood transfusions.

 Many doctors who trained in U.S. medical schools are not familiar with the complementary therapies you are taking or are considering taking.
 This does not mean that your doctor "disapproves" of your interest in complementary therapies.
-In order to talk with your doctor about your use of these techniques, you may want to download our talking guide about complementary medicine.
+For some tips on having a conversation with your doctor about complementary therapies, visit the Talking to Your Doctor About Complementary Medicine page.